IBM/ELM-Python-Client/README.md

 The examples `oslcquery` and `reqif_io` layer authentication enhancements on top of this to allow saving obfuscated credentials to a file so you don't have to provide these on the commandline every time.
 See the code for these examples.

+As of 16-Dec you can now use application passwords.
+These authenticate to a single app, but it's easy to imagine needed to talk to e.g. GC (on/gc) and RM (on /rm), so the support is implemented by encoding one or more application passwords in the "password".

+The password you use when using application passwords has a prefix ap: and then a comma-seperated list of one or more application passwords (specifying the contextroot:password) and then finally a non-application password.
+So for example if you want to use an application password AP1 with context root rm, your password would look like ap:rm:AP1.
+If you also want to talk to GC on /gc and to anything else using your non-ap password then use ap:rm:AP1,gc:AP2,mypassword

+This hasn't been extensively tested.
+Please let me know in the Issues if this works for you or has problems.

 Handling different context roots
 ================================